janniec/Learning2Search_BioEnts/README.md

 ## Data
 Data for this project came from the [Genia version 3.02 corpus](http://www.nactem.ac.uk/tsujii/GENIA/ERtask/report.html) which contains abstracts found on MEDLINE.
 The designated training set contained 2000 abstracts, while the designated testing set contained 404 abstracts.
 All abstracts were hand-annotated, by the JNLPBA Project, according to 5 classes based on chemical classifications -- protein, cell-type, cell-line, RNA and DNA.

-Because the performance of NER models are so dependant on the cleanliness and consistency of the selected texts and annotations, it is important to note the average performance of various models on the dataset.
+Because the performance of NER models are so dependant on the cleanliness and consistency of the selected texts and annotations within the dataset, it is important to note the average performance of various models on the dataset.
 In 2004, this dataset was created by the JNLPBA project and shared among eight participants to test the data on various systems, which included Support Vector Machines, several Markov Models, and Conditional Random Field.
 Below is the table of the mean performances across all 5 classes by each of the participants.
 For more information, please see the [Introduction to the Bio-Entity Recognition Task at JNLPBA](http://www.nactem.ac.uk/tsujii/GENIA/ERtask/shared_task_intro.pdf).

 |           	| Recall 	| Precision 	| F1 Score 	|
 |-----------	|--------	|-----------	|----------	|